 Basic Payment Scheme and Cross Compliance:

 The land is registered with the RPA for the Basic Payment Scheme.
-The BPS entitlements are included within the sale and will be transferred ready for the next scheme year.
-The vendor has claimed the BPS for the 2021 year and the purchaser(s) will be obliged to cross comply over the reference period for the claim year.
+The BPS entitlements are not included within the sale.
+The vendor has claimed the BPS for the 2022 year and the purchaser(s) will be obliged to cross comply over the reference period for the claim year.

 There are no current schemes on the land.